 ⊿

 I search for purpose in making, exploring latent communications and the tension between intended messages and hidden symbols.
-Rooted in personal experiences—loss, memory, and connection to the environment—my work spans various mediums, with photographic discourses remaining central to my practice.
-I integrate traditional techniques with contemporary approaches, including additive manufacturing, to investigate the evolving nature of image-making and its relationship to meaning.
+Rooted in personal experiences such as loss, memory, and connection to the environment, my work moves across mediums, with photographic discourses at the core of my practice.
+I integrate traditional and contemporary techniques in pursuit of ideas, investigating the evolving nature of image-making and its relationship to meaning.

-Through my process, I uncover double meanings, where one thing reveals itself to carry an entirely separate significance.
-In this way, I explore the ideas of latent imagery—the obvious and the profound, the banal and the exalted—existing side by side.
-Simple things become complex, and complex things become simple, depending on the lens through which they are viewed.
+Through my process, I uncover double meanings where one form or image reveals an entirely separate significance.
+I am interested in the presence of the latent—the obvious and the profound, the banal and the exalted—existing side by side.
+Simple things become complex, and complex things become simple, depending on how they are framed and seen.

-The line between art and life is where the true danger lies—a place where personal stories and biographical references blur into the work, challenging boundaries and interpretations.
-It is here that the rewards are found, in the tension between the observer’s understanding and the artist’s intent, within the evolving dialogue of contemporary art practice.
+The line between art and life is where the real risk lives, a place where personal stories and biographical references blur into the work, resisting easy interpretation.
+That is where the rewards are as well, in the tension between the observer’s understanding and the artist’s intent, in the space where new meanings emerge and evolve within contemporary practice.

 ⊿